Armadillidiid/blog-posts/password-composition-policies-are-bad-and-heres-why/password-composition-policies-are-bad-and-heres-why.md

 Fortunately, in recent years, the rise of password managers has helped dampen this issue.
 We are now able to create long, random passwords for each site we visit and at the same store them securely.
 But password managers aren't widely adopted yet in the space, so the original issue still semi persists.

 This matter of subject is luckily very well researched and has been discussed by many security experts, with the most notable being the National Institute of Standards and Technology (NIST).
 They have published guidelines on digital identity management, which one of them talks about password composition policies called [SP 800-63B](https://pages.nist.gov/800-63-4/sp800-63b.html).
 Not gonna lie--It's a long read.
-But it's definitely worth it, as it gets updated regularly to keep pace with latest findings.
+But it's definitely worth it, as it gets updated regularly to keep up with latest findings.

 Also there's a [published paper by Florida State University](https://doi.org/10.1145/1866307.1866327) on password creation policies where they test real leaked passwords from database breaches against composition policies to examine the result effect.

-I'll be referencing both of these in this article to better explain to you why password composition policies are bad and what we better approaches we can take to encourage users to create secure passwords.
-It's also good note that I'll be focusing only on online environments for composition policies, not offline.
+I'll be referencing both of these in this article to better explain to you why password composition policies are bad and what better approaches we can take to encourage users to create secure passwords.
+It's also good note that I'll be focusing only in the application of online environments, not offline.

 Without no further ado, let's dive in.

-## Problem with Composition Policies and Entropy
+## Composition Policies and Entropy

-Composition policies are rules that dictate what constitutes an acceptable password to the user before they proceed to create it.
-These rules typically include requirements like a minimum length, a mix of uppercase and lowercase letters, numbers, and special characters The goal is to make passwords more secure by increasing the entropy (more on that later).
+Composition policies are rules that dictate what constitutes an acceptable password to the user before they can proceed to create it.
+These rules typically include requirements like a minimum length, a mix of uppercase and lowercase letters, numbers, and special characters.
+The goal is to make the password more secure by increasing the entropy (more on that later).
 For example, a policy might mandate users include at least one digit in their password.

 However, research consistently shows that users respond to these requirements in predictable ways when forced.
 In the [Florida State University research paper](https://doi.org/10.1145/1866307.1866327), after performing a dictionary attack on 14 million passwords from [RockYou](https://en.wikipedia.org/wiki/RockYou) database breach, researchers found that users often appended a digit to the end of an otherwise weak password.
 This highlights how composition policies can fail to deliver their intended security benefits.
 Here’s what they further had to say: